mblum/nn/README.md

 ### Making predictions

-If you trained a model using training data, you normally want to use this model for predicting new data.
+If you trained a model using training data, you normally want to use this model for making predictions on new data.
 With neural networks you would use the forward pass for this.
 Afterwards the network output can be read from the activation of the output layer.

           nn.forward_pass(X_test);
           matrix_t Y_test = nn.layer.back().a;

 ### Reading and writing models to disk

-You can read and write neural network model to textfiles.
+You can read and write neural network models to textfiles.

           // write model to disk
           nn.write(filename);